OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/index.md

 hideInThisSectionHeader: true
 ---

-Linux servers can be configured as [Deployment Targets](/docs/infrastructure/deployment-targets/index.md) in Octopus.
+Linux servers can be configured as [deployment targets](/docs/infrastructure/deployment-targets/index.md) in Octopus.

 The Octopus Server can communicate with Linux targets via SSH or the [Linux Tentacle](https://octopus.com/docs/infrastructure/deployment-targets/linux/tentacle).